Sex and intimacy - adapting to changes in the person with dementia

 Although for many couples sexual relations will carry on as normal, some people say that a partner with dementia can appear cold and detached during sex.
 Alternatively, the person might forget they have had sex immediately afterwards, or no longer appear to recognise their partner.
 These situations can be upsetting and painful for partners.

 If the person mistakes someone else for their partner, try to approach the situation in a way that maintains their dignity as much as possible.
+It is important to try to not take the person's behaviour personally.
+Remember that such behaviour is likely caused by difficulties and changed perceptions related to dementia.
 Try not to make accusations or be offended by their behaviour but instead talk to them calmly in private.
 This reduces the potential for the person to feel embarrassed or distressed.

 In rare cases, some people with dementia may become sexually aggressive – including making repeated demands for sex from their partner or other people.
 If this becomes difficult to manage, or you feel concerned, remove yourself from the situation and talk to your GP as soon as possible.
 They will be able to direct you to organisations and people near you who can offer support.